RT Cunningham

 There are a lot of Linux distributions that support KDE Plasma as a desktop environment.
 Most of them are based on Debian, Fedora, openSUSE, or Arch.
 I prefer the Debian ecosystem.
 Linux Mint is based on Ubuntu, which itself is based on Debian.
 Kubuntu is an Ubuntu “flavor” (called a “spin” in other distributions).

 Kubuntu is currently on Plasma 5 in version 24.04.
 Plasma 6 will be included with version 24.10, which won’t be a long term support version.
-Enabling backports will allow me to upgrade to Plasma 6 in October without changing to another Kubuntu version.
+If I want an up-to-date Plasma 6, I’ll be better off installing something else.

 No More Testing